-Notes: This table displays the results of second-stage regressions where PM10 (in $10\mu g/m^3$ ) has been instrumented with wind directions following Deryugina et al. (2019).
+Notes: Column (1) reports the results of second-stage regressions where PM10 (in $10\mu g/m^3$) has been instrumented with wind directions following Deryugina et al. (2019).
+Columns (2)-(3) report the results of the same OLS regression presented in Table 2 additionally controlling for temperature dummies and NO2 respectively.
+Columns (4)-(5) report the results of OLS regressions of the vote share for established opposition and other parties on the air concentration of PM10 (in $10\mu g/m^3$) and the controls listed at the bottom.
 Standard errors clustered at the county level are displayed in parentheses.
-Significance levels: \\\: p < 0.01, \\: p < 0.05, \: p < 0.05.
+Significance levels: : p < 0.01, : p < 0.05, : p < 0.05.